leahvelleman/sabelotodo/README.md

 ```
 pip freeze > requirements.txt
 ```
 To deactivate the virtual environment and resume using your default system Python, use the command `deactivate`.
+To reactivate it, use `source env/bin/activate`.